 The Medical Assessment Unit is run by a team of dedicated staff.
 This includes, doctors, nurses, administrators, domestic staff, pharmacists, nursing assistants, physiotherapists and occupational therapists.

-The lead doctor for the unit are Dr Nicola Finneran is a consultant in Acute Medicine.
-The nurse in charge is Sister Helen Benfield.
+The lead doctor for the unit is Dr Khalid Shamel, Consultant in Acute Medicine.
+The nurse in charge is Sister Michelle Heafey.